 Note: Event times and details are subject to change.

-In 2019 the following special Family Day activities take place in the Lower Mainland:
+In 2020 the following special Family Day activities took place in the Lower Mainland:

 Vancouver Family Day Events